ballerina-platform/ballerina-distribution/examples/graphql-hierarchical-resource-paths/graphql_hierarchical_resource_paths.md

 The resources in Ballerina GraphQL services can have hierarchical resource paths.
 When a hierarchical path is present, an `OBJECT` type is created for each intermediate path segment with the same name.
 Every sub path under a path segment will be added as a field of the created type.

-This example shows a GraphQL endpoint, which has a `profile` field of type `Profile`.
+This example shows a GraphQL endpoint, which has a `profile` field of type `profile!`.
 A GraphQL client can query this service to retrieve specific fields or subfields of the `Profile` object.

 ::: code graphql_hierarchical_resource_paths.bal :::